A new program has been developed to train school bus personnel on identifying and reporting potentially criminal or terrorist activities.

 The move comes “in response to worldwide acts of violence involving schoolchildren,” officials involved in the program said in a statement.

-The Transportation Security Administration (TSA) program, dubbed School Bus First Observer, will become available June 8.
+The Transportation Security Administration (TSA) program, dubbed School Bus First Observer, became available in June.
 The three national industry associations — National Association for Pupil Transportation, National Association of State Directors of Pupil Transportation Services (NASDPTS) and National School Transportation Association (NSTA) — worked on building the training.

 School Bus First Observer replaces School Bus Watch, which school bus drivers across the nation participated in a few years ago.
 The program emphasized the need for transportation professionals to be aware of suspicious people, packages or activities and to report any concerns to the proper authorities.
 It focused on activity occurring on the highway rather than at the bus yard.